 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of treatment options for PPB are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Surgery and chemotherapy, and sometimes radiation therapy, are used to treat PPB.
 If all of the tumor cannot be removed during surgery, chemotherapy and/or radiation therapy may be used to kill the remaining cancerous cells.

-Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the removal of the tumor and surrounding tissue during an operation.
 It is the main treatment for PPB.
 A surgical oncologist is a doctor who specializes in treating a tumor using surgery.
-If the tumor is too large to be completely removed, or if it is not possible to completely remove the tumor, chemotherapy may be performed before surgery to reduce the size of the tumor (called pre-operative chemotherapy).
+If the tumor is too large to be completely removed, or if it is not possible to completely remove the tumor, chemotherapy may be performed before surgery to reduce the size of the tumor.
+This is called pre-operative chemotherapy.

 Side effects from surgery for PPB can vary.
 Talk with your child’s doctor about possible short-term and long-term side effects.
 Learn more about cancer surgery .